 Garlic is the oldest known medicinal plant spice in existence – for over 3,000 years ago.
 And modern science has done well by recognising this magic herb and confirmed many of these beneficial health effects.

-In this yet another powerful health article exclusively from Flawless Solution, I will be sharing with you good 17 proven health benefit of garlic and how to consume it without the drawback of its pungent smell and taste.
+In this yet another powerful health article exclusively from Flawless Solution, I will be sharing with you good 17 proven health benefits of garlic and how to consume it without the drawback of its pungent smell and taste.

 #1: Common Cold